Non-Gaussian entanglement revealed by higher-order quadrature cumulants: Introduction

+Entanglement is the essential ingredient that distinguishes quantum physics from classical theory and underpins nearly every emerging quantum technology.
+For continuous-variable systems, Gaussian states and operations provide a powerful but limited framework: their correlations are completely described by second-order moments.
+Within this setting, inseparability criteria such as those of Duan \textit{et al.} and Simon \cite{Duan,Simon} provide necessary and sufficient conditions for detecting Gaussian entanglement.
 However, many quantum resources of practical and fundamental interest are intrinsically non-Gaussian.
 In such states, entanglement may be encoded in higher-order correlations that are invisible to any covariance-based description.
 Non-Gaussian states are essential for long-distance quantum communication and universal quantum computation, yet their entanglement remains challenging to access experimentally.
 Despite substantial progress in understanding non-Gaussianity and entanglement detection \cite{Duan,Simon,VanLoockFurusawa,entanglement_measure,Entanglement_detection,EPR,BellPaper,Metrological,nG_Quantification}, as well as in exploiting non-Gaussian resources for quantum technologies \cite{Larsen21a,larsen_architecture,larsen_FTQC,larsen_gates,GG1,cluster19}, a scalable and practical method for directly probing non-Gaussian entanglement has been lacking.
+Furthermore, to the best of our knowledge, no experimentally tractable (beyond the expensive tomography based methods and infinite moment matrix based methods) methodology currently exists that detect inseparability of non-Gaussian states.
+This poses a limitation in terms of the scalability of such methods in order to study entanglement of many interesting non-Gaussian states \cite{learningQuauntum, vogel2, vogel1, Ys-Ra}.

+To formalize this limitation, we consider that the Wigner function of any Gaussian state is fully determined by its covariance matrix - encoding second order correlations - which can always be symplectically transformed to a separable form.
+For non-Gaussian states, correlations reside in higher-order cumulants of the quadratures, requiring a hierarchy of cumulants for full characterization and these correlations cannot be undone with Symplectic transforms even though the covariance matrix may be separable (See supplementary information, section 1).